rails/rails/guides/source/security.md

 #### Countermeasures

-It is recommended to _use RedCloth in combination with a allowlist input filter_, as described in the countermeasures against XSS section.
+It is recommended to _use RedCloth in combination with an allowlist input filter_, as described in the countermeasures against XSS section.

 ### Ajax Injection